Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 H1 blockers - used in the treatment of allergic diseases.

-Available in the form of tablets, nasal spray, drops, including eye drops, solution in ampoules for intramuscular administration (usually for emergency therapy).
+Produced in the form of tablets, nasal spray, drops, including eye drops, solution in ampoules for intramuscular injection(usually for emergency therapy).

 There are several generations of antihistamines.
-With each generation, the number and strength of side effects and the likelihood of addiction decrease, and the duration of action increases.
+With each generation, the number and strength of side effects and the likelihood of addiction decrease, the duration of action increases.

 First generation